Bikes · Resale guide

 Is the BMW F 450 GS Still Worth It in 2026?

-Bottom line: If you find a well-maintained unit with a clear service history and are prepared for premium maintenance costs, the F 450 GS is absolutely still worth considering for its capabilities and brand prestige in 2026.
+Bottom line: If you can find a well-maintained unit with a clear service history and are prepared for premium maintenance costs, the F 450 GS remains a highly enjoyable and capable machine for Indian touring in 2026.

 BMW F 450 GS Price Guide

-Prices can fluctuate based on specific trim levels, accessories (like panniers, crash guards), and the city of sale.
+Note: Prices can vary slightly based on specific variants (e.g., if there were different trim levels or optional packages) or added accessories.
 Use the calculator below for a personalized estimate based on your exact specs.

 Advantages — Why Buyers Pick the BMW F 450 GS in 2026